RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 ---
-title: "What happened when I thought they are playing Rugby in the meeting room? - Thoughts on how to set up a training program for a small company.
+title: "Are they playing Rugby in the meeting room? - thoughts on setting up a training program."
-"

 tags:
   - The Gizra Way
   - Training